Malukah: Style and genre

 Her two original albums mostly cover the genres Pop rock or Folk rock.
 Collaborations with other musicians like Sonic Mayhem or Headhunterz are influenced by electronic music.
 Her contributions to the Call of Duty: Black Ops games cover the genre of Heavy Metal.
 The video game contributions, movie related originals, covers and medleys can be classified as fantasy folk rock or fantasy music.
 Her covers are influenced by music set to games like Mass Effect, The Elder Scrolls, The Witcher, Halo and Destiny, movies like The Hobbit and The Lord of the Rings or TV series like Game of Thrones.
-Recent releases mainly consist of cover works and single releases to various original songs (e.g. Hallelujah, Sound of Silence) or gaming-related soundtracks (e.g. Answers from Final Fantasy XIV or Nostalgia from the 2022 video game Asterigos by Composer WeiFan Chang).
+Recent releases mainly consist of cover works and single releases to various original songs (e.g. Hallelujah, Sound of Silence).
+The most gaming-related soundtracks include Answers from Final Fantasy XIV, Nostalgia from the 2022 video game Asterigos: Curse of the Stars by Composer WeiFan Chang) and the cover of Living on The Rooftops from Dying Light 2.

 Her vocal range can be considered as alto.